datarobot/datarobot-user-models/README.md

 The **DataRobot User Models** repository contains information and tools for assembling, debugging, testing, and running your training and inference models with DataRobot.

+The task_templates and model_templates folders provide reference examples to help users learn how to create custom tasks and/or custom inference models.
+The templates there are simple, well documented, and can be used as tutorials.

+For further examples, provided as-is, that often contain more complex logic please see the community examples repo at: https://github.com/datarobot-community/custom-models

 For further documentation on this and all other features please visit our comprehensive documentation at: https://docs.datarobot.com/